Recognizing a child before birth

 What is it?

-If you acknowledge your child, you become the legal parent.
-This means that you are then the legal parent of your child.
+If you acknowledge your child, you become the child’s legal parent.
+This means you are then the child’s legal parent.
 This does not always have to be the biological parent.
-As the legal parent, you have rights and obligations.
-For example, you have the right to see your child and you are obliged to care for the child.
+As a legal parent, you have rights and responsibilities.
+For example, you have the right to see your child and are obligated to care for the child.

-You can register your child at the civil registry office of your municipality or through a notary.
+You can register the birth at the municipal registry office or through a notary.
 You can do this even before your child is born.

 You do not need to acknowledge your child if you are automatically the legal parent.
 This is the case if: